ArpanKrChakraborty/code-to-win/README.md

 ## Quick Links
 * Download Chromium: https://www.chromium.org/getting-involved/download-chromium
 * Download Chrome: https://www.google.com/intl/en_in/chrome/
-* Download Firefox-Nightly (not preferred): https://www.mozilla.org/en-US/firefox/64.0a1/releasenotes/
+* Download Firefox-Nightly (not recommended): https://www.mozilla.org/en-US/firefox/64.0a1/releasenotes/

 ## How to Use:

-1. Install the extension from VSCode marketplace.
+1. Install the extension from VSCode marketplace --> https://marketplace.visualstudio.com/items?itemName=Arpan.codetowin.
 2. For Parsing Test Cases from contest website you need to have a working directory/workspace.
-The name of the workspace should not contain any spaces (Replace spaces with underscore).
-You also need to provide path to your Chrome/Chromium/Firefox executable/binary in extension settings :
+You also need to provide path to your Chrome/Chromium/Firefox-Nightly executable/binary in extension settings :
    * Next, you have to select the command `Code To Win:New Contest` from Command Palette or by using keyboard shortcut (Default : `Ctrl+N`).
    * Once you select that, an input box should open where you have to enter the contest dashboard URL.
    Examples of Valid URLs: